 Map the Meal Gap

 At Feeding America, our mission is to feed America’s hungry through a nationwide network of member food banks and engage our country in the fight to end hunger.
 Although we seek to meet the needs of food insecure individuals and families, it is not always easy to identify the need for food within each of our communities.
-Traditionally, Feeding America has used state and national level USDA food insecurity data to estimate the need (e.g. “49 million people in the United States are at risk of hunger in 2010”), but food banks are rooted in their local communities and need better information at the ground level in order to be responsive to their unique local conditions.
+Traditionally, Feeding America has used state and national level USDA food insecurity data to estimate the need (e.g. “49 million Americans are at risk of hunger in 2012”), but food banks are rooted in their local communities and need better information at the ground level in order to be responsive to their unique local conditions.

 Overall Executive Summary